gilluc/bakimap/README.md

 Everyone is aware that IMAP acounts need to be backed up ;-)

 # the needs
-- i have several IMAP accounts by different host companies to backup
+- i have several IMAP accounts by different hosting companies to backup
 - i want to do it with Python
 - i want to recreate the same folder tree in my local disk as the folders tree in my IMAP account
 - as i want to run my script quite often, i need an INCREMENTAL backup